Silicon Labs Bluetooth stack implements Bluetooth security features, as described in Using Bluetooth Security features in Silicon Labs Bluetooth SDK.

 This involves pairing processes to set up a secure connection between two devices.
-There are 5 different pairing processes depending on the IO capabilities of each devices:
+There are five different pairing processes depending on the I/O capabilities of each devices, as follows:

 - Just works [this results in an unauthenticated but encrypted connection!]

 - Numeric Comparison [authenticated]

 - Passkey Entry (Initiator displays, Responder inputs) [authenticated]

 - Passkey Entry (Responder displays, Initiator inputs) [authenticated]

 - Passkey Entry (Responder and Initiator inputs) [authenticated]

 The process is selected based on the I/O capabilities as summarized in the following table:

 Each use case has a different sequence of events and commands which has to be followed.
 When implementing an application, the developer has to consider all scenarios that may happen with the I/O capabilities of the device.
 For example, if you have a device with DisplayOnly capability (you can display the 6 digit passkey but you have not inputs such as keys or buttons) and you are supposed to be a Responder (e.g., you use a mobile application that will always initiate the bonding), you have to implement the Just Works and the Passkey Entry (R displays, I inputs) processes in your application, as these are the possible scenarios according to the table above.